mccode-dev/PaNRAID/NOTES/INSTRUMENTS.md

 #### `ISIS_SANS2d_Mantid.instr`

 Needs NeXus ...
 Should we use this one?
+Probably NO.

 ##### Instrument Parameters:
 | Name | Unit | Description | Default |